philou/philou.github.com/source/_posts/2016-10-14-3-more-great-talks-from-javaone-2016.markdown

 Playing at work might not be unproductive in the end !

-The same [talk given at NLJug](https://www.youtube.com/watch?v=hfT2_HxOQdk), unfortunately, it's in Dutch, and I did not find the slides anywhere either.
+The same [talk given at NLJug](https://www.youtube.com/watch?v=hfT2_HxOQdk), unfortunately, it's in Dutch.
+English slides are [here](https://static.rainfocus.com/oracle/oow16/sess/14625567983370011wPS/ppt/increasing%20code%20quality%20with%20gamification.pdf) though.